animo/minor-blockchain-2020/docs/week-1/the-basics-of-smart-contracts.md

     flavor = _flavor;
   }

+  // this function is not a constructor and therefore can be called more than once
+  // more about functions later
+  function setFlavor(string memory _flavor) public {
+     flavor = _flavor;
+  }

-  // function that returns the flavor of the cake when called function getFlavor() public view returns (string memory _flavor) {
+  // function that returns the flavor of the cake when called
+  // more about functions later
+  function getFlavor() public view returns (string memory _flavor) {
     return flavor;
   }